PSHE/RSE/Citizenship

 PSHSRE Topics are covered in the units: Mental and Emotional Health, Healthy Lifestyles, Keeping Safe, Relationship and Sex Education

 RE Topics are covered in the units: How radical was Jesus?
 How do people express their faith or their spiritual ideas through the arts?
-Is religion a cause for peace or a cause for conflict?
-Believing in God and Religion and Stewardship.
+What is the best way to achieve happiness?
+Where is God?
 These units include teachings from 6 main world religions.

-KS3 Citizenship is taught alongside PSHE/RSE and RE topics include: Democracy, Law, Finance, UK Parliament week and Volunteering.
+KS3 Citizenship is taught alongside PSHE/RSE and RE topics include: Democracy, Law, Parliament

-KS4 PSHE/RSE is taught alongside non-GCSE RE and Citizenship, it is delivered by specialist teachers.
+KS4 PSHE/RSE is taught alongside non-GCSE RE; it is delivered by specialist teachers.

 Topics are Mental and Emotional Health, Healthy Lifestyles, Keeping Safe, Relationship and Sex Education and Living in the Wider World.
 Students also receive lessons from outside agencies such as the Brook.

-KS4 Citizenship is taught alongside PSHE/RSE and RE topics include: Rights and Responsibility, The Justice System, Law, Finance and Volunteering
+KS4 Citizenship is taught alongside PSHE/RSE and RE topics include: Rights and Responsibilities and careers.

-KS4 Non GCSE Religious Education is taught alongside PSHE/SRE and Citizenship, topics include: Believing in God and Religion and Stewardship
+KS4 Non GCSE Religious Education is taught alongside PSHE/SRE topics include: Believing in God and Religion and Stewardship.

 Curriculum in Year 7